StackStorm/orquestaconvert/README.md

-# orchestraconvert
+# orquestaconvert

-Converts Mistral workflows into Orchestra workflows
+Converts Mistral workflows into Orquesta workflows

 # Setup

-This package relies on [Orchestra](https://github.com/StackStorm/orchestra) itself along with a few other Python dependencies found in [requirements.txt](requirements.txt).
+This package relies on [Orquesta](https://github.com/StackStorm/orquesta) itself along with a few other Python dependencies found in [requirements.txt](requirements.txt).

 To handle all of this we have a [Makefile](Makefile) that sets up a